SOLV-Code/FigRs/README.md

 The step of bringing quantitative information into a large group is tricky, and small changes in layout can make a big difference.
-FigRs collects the code for custom graphs and illustrates lessons learned from using R-based graphs in collaborative planning processes.
+FigRs collects code for custom graphs and illustrates lessons learned from using R-based graphs in collaborative planning processes.

 Pulling together the material for this site also serves as a gentle nudge